 #4 Build your marketing funnel

 Very rarely does someone see a game then immediately buy it.
-That is like going on a blind date and then getting married by the end of the night.
+That is like going on a blind date for coffee and then getting married by the end of the night.
 It doesn’t happen.
 Shoppers hear about your game and then need to be regularly updated with your progress so that they slowly fall in love with your game.
 Then after several times hearing from you they hopefully become excited enough to buy your game on day 1.

 This process of slowly falling in love with your game is called the marketing funnel.
 It is a strategic set of marketing channels that you put in place to guide someone along to finally buy your game.